google/ExoPlayer/dash.md

 Some apps may want to intercept HTTP requests and responses.
 You may want to inject custom request headers, read the server's response headers, modify the requests' URIs, etc. For example, your app may authenticate itself by injecting a token as a header when requesting the media segments.

-You can achieve these behaviors by injecting custom [HttpDataSources][] into the `DashMediaSource` you create.
-The following snippet shows an example of header injection:
+The following example demonstrates how to implement these behaviors by injecting custom [HttpDataSources][] into a `DashMediaSource`:

 ~~~
 DashMediaSource dashMediaSource =